themesberg/flowbite-svelte/src/routes/docs/pages/colors.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils';
+  import { TableProp, TableDefaultRow, CompoAttributesViewer , Ads } from '../../utils';
   import { A, Img, P } from '$lib';
 </script>